thejsdeveloper/contact-management-system/README.md

 ### Validations

 1. Add Contact
->i.
-All fields are mandatory
+* All fields are mandatory
-ii.
-Phone number should be of 10 digit. iii.
-Phone number should start from 6/7/8/9.
+* Phone number should be of 10 digit.
+* Phone number should start from 6/7/8/9.
 (Mobile number validation for India)

 2. Edit contact
->i.
-Same validations as Add Contact ii.
-Update button will not be activate untill user changes something in Edit Form.
+* Same validations as Add Contact
+* Update button will not be activate untill user changes something in Edit Form.

 ### To clone the repository
 > Run `git clone https://github.com/thejsdeveloper/contact-management-system.git`